Gluten-Free Sugar Cookies

 I’ve also added sprinkles to my homemade GF sugar cookies before baking them in the past.
 It works well; you just need to press them into the dough so they don’t fall off.
 However, some sprinkles can ”bleed” color during baking, so keep that in mind!

-Yes, you sure can!
 I often make cookie dough ahead of time during the holidays.
-Make the dough as directed and keep it in an airtight container in the refrigerator for up to 3 days.
+To do this, make the dough as directed and keep it in an airtight container in the refrigerator for up to 3 days.

 I also keep some of this dough in the freezer for last-minute bake sales at my kid’s school!
 I place the dough balls on a parchment-lined baking sheet in the freezer for an hour to flash-freeze them.
 Then, transfer the frozen dough into a freezer-safe bag or container for up to 3 months.
 I bake the dough balls from frozen in a preheated 375°F and bake on a prepared baking sheet for 12-14 minutes (2 minutes longer than the original directions).